brunomikoski/ScriptableObjectCollection/README.md

 ## How to use
  1. Create new collections by the wizard `Assets/Create/Scriptable Object Collection/New Collection`
- 2. Now you should treat your new `ScriptableObjectCollection` as a regular `ScriptableObject`, add any item you wan there
+ 2. Now you should treat your new `ScriptableObjectCollection` as a regular `ScriptableObject`, add any item you want there
  3. Now add new items to the collection by using the buttons on the Collection Inspector
  4. After you are done, click on Generate Code on the collection to generate the Static access to those objects